By Christopher Bjørnsen

 No “Gender Equality” in Viking Culture

-As a matter of fact, the very forces of nature make the artificial modern “gender equality” utopian paradigm simply unrealistic and impractical in an ancient culture.
+From a realistic perspective, the very forces of nature make the artificial modern “gender equality” utopian paradigm simply unrealistic and impractical in an ancient culture.
 A woman simply cannot bear and take care of children, breast feed, look after the homestead, or even the men, if she is engaged in raiding and other combat activities.

 Furthermore, the the worst possible insults for an actual Viking and warrior invariably involve being compared to a woman.
 Vagn Ákason is known to have said: "En eigi býð ek yðr með minna kappe, enn svá, at Sigvaldi jarlsson berist við oss, ef hann borir, ok sé hann úragr karlmaðr, ok hafi heldr manns hjarta enn berkykvendis", which roughly translates to "I challenge Sigvaldi jarlsson to do battle with us, unless he is a coward with the venomous heart of a woman rather than that of a man."

 In Old Norse, the main insults also all revolve around comparing a man to a woman, or challenging his masculinity.
 "Sansorðinn" is used to describe an effeminate male demonstrably and willingly sexually used as a whore by one or more men.
 "Mare" means woman and is highly derogatory when used for a man.
 "Argr" refers to a coward, and emasculated as well as effeminate man.